Site last updated: Tuesday, May 12, 2026

 Rosanne Natili receives the 2026 Community Ruby Award during a luncheon sponsored by the Soroptimist International of Butler County on Saturday, April 11.
 Rob McGraw/Butler Eagle

-The Soroptimist International of Butler County welcomed members of the community at the Butler Country Club on Saturday, April 11, for their Spring Fling fundraising luncheon.
-Five awards were handed out for the Live Your Dream scholarships and the Club and Community Ruby Awards.
+The Soroptimist International of Butler County welcomed members of the community at Butler Country Club for its Spring Fling fundraising luncheon.
+Five awards were handed out: the Community Ruby Award, the Club Ruby Award and several Live Your Dream scholarships.

 Related Article: Rosanne Natili given Soroptimist community award

-The second Ruby Award goes to a member of the Soroptimist club who has shown immense commitment to making the club the best it can be.
+The Club Ruby Award is given to an outstanding member of the Butler Soroptimists who has shown immense commitment to improving the club.
 This year’s Soroptimist Club Ruby Award winner was Laura Ankrom, the club’s recording secretary and co-chairwoman of the Spring Fling.

 Ankrom was honored for her activity in the community, even outside the club.
 She volunteers at the American Legion in Lyndora, works in the Butler County Controller’s office, is active in the church and is even planning her upcoming wedding.